 Taking the next big step in waterfront revitalization together

-Community members and project partners braved the cold on November 28, 2018 to help celebrate construction progress on this project.
+Community members and project partners braved the cold back in November 2018 to help celebrate construction progress on this project.

 From left: In November 2018, MP Adam Vaughan, Toronto Mayor John Tory, MP Julie Dabrusin, Toronto City Councillor Paula Fletcher, Federal Minister of Infrastructure and Communities François-Philippe Champagne and Waterfront Toronto Board Chair Helen Burstyn surrounded by project partners and community members as we marked the start of excavation on the new river.